Eloy2/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference is that .foreach every element in the original array. .map does the same thing except it makes a new array leaving the original array unchanged.

 2. What is the difference between a function and a method?

+    A function is made outside of a class.
+A method is a function inside of a class.
+    When we call a function we use “functionName()".
+    However when we call a method we use “instanceName.methodName()”.

 3. What is closure?

+    Closure happens when we place a function inside another function.
+For example, when we have a variable set to 0 in the outer function and an adder in the inner function.
+    Since in Javascript functions have access to variables from the inside out and not from the outside in.
+    When we call the outer function the inner function will update the variable.
+When we call it again the variable will be added to once more but the variable in the outer function's set to 0 will not be able to change the inner function’s variable.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global Object Binding
+    When “this” is used in the global scope.
+It refers to the window/console Object.

+    Implicit Binding
+    Whenever there is a dot left of a function call.
+The object or thing left of the dot is “this”.

+    New binding
+    When we use a constructor function, “this” refers to the instance of the object that is created from the constructor function.

+    Explicit binding
+    Explicit binding is when we use JavaScript’s call or apply method to explicitly define “this”.
+The word “this” would refer to the instance created out of the constructor.

 5. Why do we need super() in an extended class?

+    super() allows us to inherit the parameters from the parent class into a child class.

 ## Project Set up